Bluetooth

 Bluetooth is a short-range wireless technology standard that is used for exchanging data between fixed and mobile devices over short distances and building personal area networks (PANs).
 In the most widely used mode, transmission power is limited to 2.5 milliwatts, giving it a very short range of up to 10 m.
 It employs UHF radio waves in the ISM bands, from 2.402 GHz to 2.48 GHz.
-It is mainly used as an alternative to wired connections to exchange files between nearby portable devices and connect cell phones and music players with wireless headphones, wireless speakers, HIFI systems, car audio and wireless transmission between TVs and soundbars.
+It serves as an alternative to wired connections, and is mainly used to exchange files between nearby portable devices, to connect cell phones and music players with wireless headphones, wireless speakers, HIFI systems, or car audio, and for wireless transmission between TVs and soundbars.

-Bluetooth is managed by the Bluetooth Special Interest Group (SIG), which has more than 35,000 member companies in the areas of telecommunication, computing, networking, and consumer electronics.
-The IEEE standardized Bluetooth as IEEE 802.15.1 but no longer maintains the standard.
+Bluetooth is managed by the Bluetooth Special Interest Group (Bluetooth SIG), which has more than 35,000 member companies in the areas of telecommunication, computing, networking, and consumer electronics.
+The Institute of Electrical and Electronics Engineers (IEEE) standardized Bluetooth as IEEE 802.15.1 but no longer maintains the standard.
 The Bluetooth SIG oversees the development of the specification, manages the qualification program, and protects the trademarks.
 A manufacturer must meet Bluetooth SIG standards to market it as a Bluetooth device.
 A network of patents applies to the technology, which is licensed to individual qualifying devices.
 As of 2021, 4.7 billion Bluetooth integrated circuit chips are shipped annually.
 Bluetooth was first demonstrated in space in 2024, an early test envisioned to enhance IoT capabilities.

 Etymology

 The name "Bluetooth" was proposed in 1997 by Jim Kardach of Intel, one of the founders of the Bluetooth SIG.
-The name was inspired by a conversation with Sven Mattisson who related Scandinavian history through tales from Frans G. Bengtsson's The Long Ships, a historical novel about Vikings and the 10th-century Danish king Harald Bluetooth.
-Upon discovering a picture of the runestone of Harald Bluetooth in the book A History of the Vikings by Gwyn Jones, Kardach proposed Bluetooth as the codename for the short-range wireless program which is now called Bluetooth.
+The name was inspired by a conversation with Sven Mattisson, who related Scandinavian history through tales from Frans G. Bengtsson's The Long Ships, a historical novel about Vikings and the 10th-century Danish king Harald Bluetooth.
+Upon discovering a picture of the runestone of Harald Bluetooth in the book A History of the Vikings by Gwyn Jones, Kardach proposed Bluetooth as the codename for the short-range wireless program.